 The optical resolution and imaging performance of endoscopic microscopy can be limited by size contraints of optical components.
 Neural networks can be trained to learn from high resolution images, to computationally enhance low resolution data.

 K. Liang, X. Liu, S. Chen, J. Xie, W.Q.
 Lee, L. Liu, H.K.
 Lee, “Resolution enhancement and realistic speckle recovery with generative adversarial modeling of micro-optical coherence tomography,” Biomed.
 Opt.
-Express accepted (2020)
+Express (2020)